Webinar

 Maintaining strong financial performance amid economic headwinds

-Based on analysts’ estimates, “S&P 500 earnings are projected to come in above $240 per share in 2024 — about a 10% improvement from 2023,” says Haworth.
-While Haworth points to remaining challenges given the economy's modest growth rate, persistent inflation and elevated interest rates, he says the earnings outlook remains positive.
+Based on analysts’ estimates, “S&P 500 earnings are projected to come in close to $240 per share in 2024 — about a 10% improvement from 2023,” says Haworth.
+While Haworth points to remaining challenges given the economy's modest growth rate and elevated interest rates, he says the earnings outlook remains positive.
 “We’re not seeing earnings expectations for the rest of 2024 or 2025 adjusted lower.
 That’s constructive for equity investors.”
+Current projections anticipate a 15% jump in 2025 S&P 500 corporate earnings.1

 Chart depicts actual and projected S&P 500 calendar year earnings: 2020 - 2025.

-Earnings provide the basis of one of the major measures of a stock’s individual value.
-Investors often use a statistic known as the price-to-earnings (P/E) ratio to help assess a stock’s value relative to the rest of the market.
+Earnings are a primary measure of a stock’s individual value.
+Investors often use a statistic known as the price-to-earnings (P/E) ratio to help determine a stock’s value relative to the rest of the market.
 In other words, it is the ratio of the current price of a stock compared to the company’s earnings.
-If a stock is trading at $30 per share and the company’s annual earnings are $2 per share, the P/E ratio is 15.
+A stock trading at $30 per share with annual earnings of $2 per share would have a P/E ratio is 15.

 When trying to assess which of two stocks offer the best investment opportunity based on their P/E ratios, it’s not always an “apples-to-apples” comparison.
 “Determining fair value has a lot to do with the underlying growth rate of the industry in which the company competes,” says Haworth.
 In some cases, investors may be willing to bid up prices based not on current earnings, but on expectations of future profitability.
 “This tends to be the case, for example, with stocks that invest in new technology that may not have an immediate payoff but offer the potential of future strong earnings if they succeed,” says Haworth.
 “Other stocks may have lower P/E multiples, but those companies generate steadier earnings, so the payoff on the investment needs to happen in a more compressed timeframe.”

-As they do with individual stocks, analysts can place a P/E valuation on the broader market.
-As of July 1, 2024, the P/E ratio of the S&P 500 based on earnings in the prior 12 months was 27.45, while the P/E ratio based on projected earnings for the next 12 months is 21.1.4 Analysts may set different valuations on the market based on varied sets of projections.
+Investors also consider P/E valuations of the broader market.
+As of October 31, 2024, the P/E ratio of the S&P 500 based on earnings in the prior 12 months was 27.87, while the P/E ratio based on projected earnings for the next 12 months is 21.72.3 Analysts may set different valuations on the market based on varied sets of projections.

 With S&P 500 P/E ratios based on projected earnings exceeding 20 times earnings, Haworth says the market may, on the face of it, look expensive, “but we’re in a different state now.
-Interest rates are elevated and inflation has come down significantly, so higher market multiples (P/E valuations) may be justified.”
+Interest rates are elevated, and inflation has come down significantly, so higher market multiples (P/E valuations) may be justified.”
 Haworth notes that technology-related stocks make up more than one-third of the S&P 500’s valuation in today’s market.
 “These companies are generally expected to realize faster, long-term growth rates, so they are often valued at higher multiples than other types of stocks.”
-For example, at the end of July 2024, the P/E ratio for the S&P 500 Information Technology sector, based on projected earnings, was 29.27, compared to 21.1 for the broader S&P 500 Index.5

 As you assess your investment options and how to best position your portfolio, it can be helpful to do so in the context of a financial plan.
 Talk with your wealth professional to review whether changes to your investment strategy may be warranted to better reflect your goals, risk appetite and time horizon.